karlok/godotui-essentials/README.md

 1. Clone the repo, as it still needs work :)
 3. Copy the `addons/godotui_essentials` folder to your Godot project's `addons` folder
-4. Enable the plugin in Godot: Project → Project Settings → Plugins → GodotUI Essentials
+4. Enable the plugin in Godot: Project → Project Settings → Plugins → GodotUI Essentials (note that I am getting a name conflict error here in Godot 4.4; working on a fix!)

 ## Quick Start